Get a free consultation

 4. Apologies, and say you did not understand, could they please repeat.

 A question is not an exam test.
-If you are asked a question, its because someone wants to know something.
+If you are asked a question, it’s because someone wants to know something.
 Your job is to help them understand.
 Whatever is on their mind, how can you help them?

 So, put yourself in the role of a teacher.
 You have presented on a subject you understand, and you have a someone who wants to know more.
 Your can inform, educate and perhaps even entertain.
 If you do it right, you will look good in the eyes of the questioner and in the eyes of the audience.
 Enjoy the prospect of helping people when you answer questions.

-Answer Questions Tip #3.
+Answering Questions Tip #3.
 Every question is different

 We can never know what’s going on in the minds of the audience.
 That means each person in the audience will see you differently.
 For some, it will be about protecting their own interests, for others it may be about gathering more information.

 And people have their own style – from super soft to nail hard.
 You’ll have to assess where they are coming from, what they re looking for and how they think.
 The best way to answer questions is to listen and learn from the comments they make and the questions they ask.
+Like this you’ll learn how to handle questions during a presentation.

-Answer the Question Tip #4.
+Answering Presentation Questions Tip #4.
 There’s no such thing as a stupid question

 It may sound stupid to you, but every audience question is aimed at understanding something.
 Don’t assume that you know what the person really wants.
 Perhaps they don’t understand – or perhaps they are testing how you react (yes, some people do this!).
 So treat every question with respect, consideration and then use it as an opportunity to help the audience understand better.

-How to Answer Questions Tip #5.
+Presentation Questions Tip #5.
 Every question is an opportunity

 If you are properly prepared for your presentation, then you will have key messages to get across.
 Use your answers to reinforce, restate, or reframe your messages.